 Regulate your behavior

-Behavioral self-regulation contribute to young children growing in independence.
+Behavioral self-regulation contributes to young children to grow in independence.
 Sensitive and comforting care from warm, supportive and trusted adults help children develop self-regulation.
-Children learn to regulate their behavior through observing the adults in their life, like their parents.
-Parents are therefore, important role models for children.
+Children learn to regulate their behavior by observing the adults in their life, like their parents.
+Parents are, therefore, important role models for children.

 If you have made a consistent effort in improving your mental strength yet feel like it’s not doing you any good, it’s time to seek professional help.
 Knowledgeable and caring professionals can help and motivate you to do things for yourself that you cannot do by yourself.